microsoft/openshift-rhsummit-lab/labDocs/Part1.md

     ```

 ### 1.8: Deploy OpenShift!
-Use the Azure Resource Manager group deployment command:
+Use the Azure Resource Manager group deployment command.
+Note that the resource
+group you use here will be the OpenShift resource group you created earlier - NOT
+the Key Vault resource group (remember - you created 2 resource groups!)
   ```bash
   > az group deployment create \
     --resource-group <YOUR_RESOURCE_GROUP_HERE> \
     --template-file azuredeploy.local.json \
     --parameters @azuredeploy.parameters.local.json
   ```
-You are now complete this part of the lab.
+You are now finished with this part of the lab.
 Deployment will take anywhere between
 25-40 minutes, so you may now continue onto the next part of this lab.The URL of
 the OpenShift console and the DNS name of the OpenShift master prints to the
-terminal when the deployment finishes:
+terminal when the deployment finishes.
+It will look something like this:

   ```json
   {